Eddie Gerard: Post-playing career

 During the 1924–25 season Gerard was hired by the Montreal Maroons to be their joint coach and manager, replacing Cecil Hart midway through the team's inaugural season.
 He coached the remaining eleven games of the season, winning only one, as the Maroons finished fifth in the six-team league, eight points ahead of their fellow expansion team, the Boston Bruins.
 Gerard served the dual role of coach and manager until the 1928–29 season.
 While in this role he won the Stanley Cup for the fifth time in 1926.
 The Stanley Cup series against the Victoria Cougars of the Western Hockey League was the last time a non-NHL team played for the Stanley Cup.
-During the second game of the 1928 Stanley Cup Finals Lorne Chabot, the goalie for the opposing New York Rangers, was injured.
+During the second game of the 1928 Stanley Cup Final, Lorne Chabot who was the goaltender for the opposing New York Rangers, was injured.
 It was custom of the era to allow for any goalies in attendance to fill in (teams dressed only one goalie at the time), but Gerard refused to allow the Rangers to use Alec Connell of the Senators, who was at the game.
 In response, 44-year-old Lester Patrick, the Rangers' coach and manager, took over and helped the Rangers win the game.
 The Rangers would go on to win the Stanley Cup.

 On July 8, 1929, Gerard, who never had a formal contract, abruptly resigned from the Maroons.
 Though he never said why he left the team, there were rumours that he was to join the Senators, whose former owner and manager, Tommy Gorman, resigned on the same day from the New York Americans to manage the newly opened Agua Caliente Racetrack in Tijuana, Mexico.
 In his five seasons as the Maroons' coach Gerard coached 223 games, with a record of 80 wins, 75 losses, and 24 ties.